Stochastic Attention via Langevin Dynamics on the Modern Hopfield Energy: Background

 where $d$ is the key dimension and the softmax is applied row-wise.
 Each output row is a convex combination of value vectors, with weights determined by query-key similarity.
-Crucially, this operation is \emph{deterministic}: given the same query, it always returns the same weighted average.
-Attention retrieves information from a fixed store; it does not generate anything new.
-Our goal is to relax this limitation, but to do so we first need to understand what energy landscape attention is implicitly descending.
+This operation is \emph{deterministic}: given the same query, it always returns the same weighted average.
+The deterministic input-output map is exactly what limits attention to retrieval; introducing stochasticity in a principled way requires identifying the energy landscape that attention is implicitly descending so that calibrated noise can be added to the gradient.
+We first identify that landscape, then convert it into a sampler.